gaurangdave/jaffa/README.md

 For now I have just finished the scaffolding part.

-Follow the steps to download and use the template
+Follow the steps to download and use the template:

 1. Install npm, grunt, grunt-cli and grunt-init.
 2. Download/clone the template locally.
-3. Run the command `grunt-init path to downloaded template`
+3. Run the command `grunt-init path to downloaded template`.
-4. Run `npm install` to install all the node_moduels.
+4. Run `npm install` to install all the node_modules.
 5. Run `grunt run-server` to run local dev server.
 After the server is started the default app automatically opens in browser.